 Posted on Tuesday 17 December 2019

-It’s the age-old question: is it better to rent or own a home?
+It’s probably a question you’ve asked yourself: is it better to rent or own a home?
 Are you wasting your money paying your landlord every month?
 Would you be better off paying a little more for a mortgage and creating an investment?
-Or does a mortgage sink you even further into debt and set you up for financial failure?
+Or does a mortgage too much of a financial risk?

 When you rent, you are naturally going to have fewer responsibilities when it comes to general maintenance and upkeep.
 If your dishwasher breaks, you can call the maintenance team, and lawn care or pest control is often built into your rental cost.
 And if you’re really lucky, you may even get to bypass the hassle of setting up and managing electric, water, and sewer bills by getting an all-inclusive lease.

 While you may pay a similar amount in rent as a mortgage each month, renting usually means skipping the extra costs such as mortgage insurance, building fees or tax implications.
 You also generally won’t be liable for the inevitable emergency expenses that come with owning a home.

 You might get extra amenities